 The number of charge carriers liberated in the sensor for different $z$-positions, assuming negligible reflection at the silicon-air interface, is given by \eq\ref{eq:Ntpa}~\cite{wiehe2020development}, where $d$ is the thickness of the sensor.

-Since for hybrid sensors the reflection at the front of the sensor is not negligible due to the presence of the metallisation, only the left side of these scans (below \SI{185}{\micro\meter}) are fitted using the equation to retrieve the effective position of the back side, while the position of the front side is assumed to be at the centre of the peak (caused by reflection) and is approximated by a Gaussian distribution.
+Since for hybrid sensors the reflection at the front of the sensor is not negligible due to the presence of the metallisation, only the left side of these scans (below \SI{185}{\micro\meter}) are fitted using \eq\ref{eq:Ntpa} to retrieve the effective position of the back side, while the position of the front side is assumed to be at the centre of the peak (caused by reflection) and is approximated by a Gaussian distribution.
 From this, the effective thickness of the \np (\pn) sensor is determined to be \SI{201(1)}{\micro\meter} (\SI{315(1)}{\micro\meter}), where the quoted uncertainties are conservative estimates, expected to be dominated by contributions from the the motion stages.
-These values are consistent with the thickness stated by the manufacturers.
+These values are consistent with the thicknesses stated by the manufacturers.